mattrussi/gitlab-com-runbooks/howto/yubikey.md

+---
-# Configuring and Using the Yubikey
+title: Configuring and Using the Yubikey
+tags:
+- howto
+---

 ## Requirements
 * `gpg2`